avcohen/openDrone/readme.md

 ### Strikes Within Distance (KM)

-Search and return for all drone strikes within a radius of *n* or more kilometers of a geographic coordinate (latitude , longitude).
+Search and return all drone strikes within a radius of *n* or more kilometers of a geographic coordinate (latitude , longitude).

 ###### Path